 In Turkish cuisine, the vegetables are poached in olive oil and some water with a combination of tomatoes, onions and garlic, and served either cold or at room temperature with a slice of lemon on the side.
 It is a delicious and refreshing dish, very suitable for hot summer days; it just melts in your mouth.

 Ingredients (4 to 6 servings):

-Using a vegetable peeler, peel the eggplants in stripes length wise.
 At each eggplant, cut a slit along the length, without cutting through to the skin on the opposite side and leaving 1/2″ uncut at either end.
 (If using Italian eggplants, half the eggplant and slit the meat of each half).
-Sprinkle salt (this will help the moisture and bitter juice to come out) over the eggplants and lay on paper towels for about 15 minutes to leach out the liquid.
+Sprinkle salt (this will help the moisture and bitter juice to come out) over the eggplants and lay on paper towels for about 15 minutes to leach out the usually bitter liquid.
 Thoroughly drain and pat dry the eggplants with a paper towel to get rid of the moisture, otherwise they will become soggy.

 Heat about ½ inch light olive oil in a deep sided frying pan or a sauteuse .
 Place the eggplants in the oil and shallow fry quickly on all sides until they are softened and have a light brown color, for about 3-5 minutes.

 Prepare the filling.
 Stir the sliced onions and garlic in a bowl, add 3 tablespoons of olive oil, salt and ground black pepper to taste.
 Knead the mixture with your hands for the seasonings to blend well (this will also help the onions to soften).
 Stir in the chopped tomatoes and parsley and combine well.